UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_04.md

 </center>

-It is possible to solve the merge conflicts using the terminal.
+Notes: It is possible to solve the merge conflicts using the terminal.
 For this you have to open the editor and find the files where the conflict is.

 However, we don't recommend using the terminal to sove merge conflicts when you are working with Jupyter Notebooks!